RuoyuWu998/Project-4/README.md

 * Created the Project 4 ReadMe file and worked on the rough draft flow chart.
 * Code has not yet been implemented.
 This shall be worked on around 11/26-27.

+## Update (11/26/20)
+* Successfully removed missing data and columns with damaged data.
+The team will be working with 11 out of the 22 columns from the csv file.
 ## Contact/Team members (´• ω •`)ﾉ
 * [mcallah4@terpmail.umd.edu]
 * [jrayela@terpmail.umd.edu]